 Clark now is exploring these findings for early warning clues that might help drive informed interventions.
 "Pre-term birth does mean that you are much more likely to experience brain abnormalities that seem to put you at risk for these outcomes," she said.
 "They seem to be a pretty strong predictor of poor cognitive development as children age.
 We really need to find ways to prevent these brain abnormalities and subsequent academic difficulties in these kids who are born so small."

-Co-authors were Kimberly Andrews Espy, professor of psychology and vice president for research and innovation, and dean of the graduate school at the UO; Hua Fang of the University of Massachusetts Medical School; Pauline A. Filipek and Jenifer Juranek, both of the University of Texas Health Sciences Center at Houston; and Barbara Bangert, Maureen Hack and Taylor, all of Case Western Reserve University and University Hospitals Case Medical Center, in Cleveland.
+Co-authors were Kimberly Andrews Espy, former professor of psychology and former vice president for research and innovation at the UO; Hua Fang of the University of Massachusetts Medical School; Pauline A. Filipek and Jenifer Juranek, both of the University of Texas Health Sciences Center at Houston; and Barbara Bangert, Maureen Hack and Taylor, all of Case Western Reserve University and University Hospitals Case Medical Center, in Cleveland.

 About the University of Oregon